onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Whistleblowing should pay

+the fundamental axiom: most people are good
 The one commandment: most people are good
+Why don’t we derive everything from “most people are good?”
+Everytyning is rooted on this one key assumption: most people are good Also that everyone should bear responsibility
+We can fuse our hearts to form god - most people are good - what if everybody had to chip in with service work of labeling and being accountable and competent in order to earn their place - their vote?

 Bashing utopias as unrealistic and dangerous by pointing to epistemologically bankrupt historic examples that lead to catastrophes is a limiting & self-manifesting/reinforcing belief
 It also lacks any imagination and attempt for creativity